telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/configure-reverse-proxy.md

 ## Create Certificates

-For this example we use openssl to create self-signed Root CA, Server and Client certificates.
-You can use openssl from within Git Bash if you have Git for Windows installed.
+For this example we use _openssl_ to create self-signed Trusted Root CA, Server and Client certificates.
+You can use _openssl_ from within Git Bash if you have Git for Windows installed.

+> Using self-signed certificates needs to comply with company policies in place.

-An alternative is to use your own thrusted certificates.
+An alternative is to use your own trusted certificates.

 ### Create CA Certificate

-Enter the following commands:
+Use the following commands to issue the Custom Authority certificate:

 1. Enter the following command in the console:
 ```openssl genrsa -aes256 -out ts-CA-key.pem -passout pass:"1234" 2048```